LNTech/Stock-Ticker/README.md

 # Stock Ticker
 A Python3 Stock Ticker that I created in order to refresh my knowledge on Object Orientated Programming.
-For personal use only, as it does contain some bugs.
+For personal use only.

+Definitely contains bugs, needs refactoring when I get the time.

 ![Screenshot](https://i.imgur.com/pHQoZIK.png)